irowe01/node-js-getting-started/README.md

-All of the aspects have been correclty implemented
+1. Identify what aspects of the work have been correctly implemeneted and what have not All of the basic requirements have been met and so far none of the going beyonds.

+2. Identify anyone with whom you have collaborated or discussed the assignment.
-I haven't colloborated with anyone in the class
+I have not collaborated with anyone in the class.
+3. Say approximately how many hours you have spent completing the assignment.
-I worked on this assignment for four hours
+I spent 4 hours on this assignment.